HewlettPackard/swarm-learning/docs/FAQ.md

 ## Do you need sudo/root privileges to run Swarm Learning?

-sudo is not required to launch the container, if docker is configured to run as a [non-root user](URL.md#16-httpsdocsdockercomengineinstalllinux-postinstallmanage-docker-as-a-non-root-user).
+sudo is not required to launch the container, if docker is configured to run as a non-root user.
+Refer [Manage Docker as a non-root user](URL.md#16-manage-docker-as-a-non-root-user-httpsdocsdockercomengineinstalllinux-postinstallmanage-docker-as-a-non-root-user)

 If docker is not configured to run as a non-root user, the scripts will automatically prefix docker commands with sudo.
 If the user does not have sudo privileges, an error will result.